 Basic training prepares prescribers for first use of the Connect Care clinical information system (CIS).
-This usually involves in-person and/or self-directed training selected from a schedule of offerings for different specialties and roles.
+This usually involves instructor-led and/or self-directed training selected from a schedule of offerings for different specialties and roles.
+Registration and scheduling for Basic Training begins in the six months prior or a wave launch date.

-Most basic training occurs as structured experiential learning in computer laboratory settings.
+Most basic training occurs as structured experiential learning in computer laboratory settings (in-person or via Zoom).
 One or more trainers work with clinical informaticians to guide a group of up to 20 learners through a set curriculum.
 Attendance is noted.
 Additional time and resources are available to those who need additional help.

 When in-person training is not be possible (e.g., pandemic social distancing) or practical (e.g., small groups of locum or elective prescribers needing rapid on-boarding), virtual interaction offers alternative access to instructor lead training (ILT).
 Virtual (online) training takes two forms: Independent and Guided.